radicle-dev/radicle.xyz/_guides/protocol.md

 user's device.
 For every repository, each peer associated with that repository must have a separate, logical Git source tree -- which contains all the usual reference categories.
-This *logical repository* is also known as the repository *fork* or *view*, and allows nodes to maintain local data for all peers in the same physical repository.
+This *logical repository* is also known as the repository *namespace* or *view*, and allows nodes to maintain local data for all peers in the same physical repository.

 ```
 <storage>                     # Storage root containing all repositories
 ├─ <rid>                      # Storage for first repository
 │  └─ refs                    # All Git references locally stored
-│     └─ namespaces           # All peer source trees or "forks"
+│     └─ namespaces           # All peer source trees or "namespaces"
 │        ├─ <nid>             # First node's source tree
 │        │  └─ refs           # First node's Git references
 │        │     ├─ heads       # First node's branches